bytesizedalex/TechUG-September2018/README.md

 This information is also available on my blog - https://www.bytesizedalex.com/techug-september-2018/

-It should be noted that the slides are used as talking points and do not encompass the full discussion nor the live demo material conducted on my lab environment.
+It should be noted that the slides are used as talking points and do not encompass the full discussion.

 While I am happy for people to reference the material I would be grateful if any copies reference this repository or my blog.